-How to Recognize and Respond in an Emergency
+How to Recognize and Respond to an Alcohol or Other Drug Overdose

 - Call 911 (or 9-911 from on-campus)

-- Do not leave the person alone – monitor their breathing, and turn them on their side with their knees bent to prevent choking in case of vomiting
+- Lay the person on their side to prevent choking in case of vomiting